 Although Hawaii had the lowest overall voter turnout of all 50 states in 2018, turnout rates varied significantly across the state, with variations between communities as large as 26 percent.

-Click on the tabs below to see how voting turnout broke down by State House and Senate districts in 2018:
+Click on the tabs below to see how voting turnout data in Hawaii broke down by State House and Senate districts in 2018: